pardeike/MovingQRCode/README.txt

 Start the Server:
 Build and run the server program.
-It will print out the session seed (session ID and secret) and then wait for QR code input. go build -o server server.go
+It will print out the session seed (session ID and secret) and then wait for QR code input. go build -o server main.go
 ./server

 Generate QR Codes:
 In another terminal, build and run the client program.
-Supply the session ID and secret (as printed by the server) via flags. go build -o client client.go
+Supply the session ID and secret (as printed by the server) via flags. go build -o client main.go
 ./client -session=<SESSION_ID> -secret=<SECRET>

 The client will output 10 iterations (one per second).
 Choose one of these (copy the entire CSV string).